lifwanian/how-to-build-an-ios-messaging-app/en/implement_1-on-1_messaging.md

 # Implement 1-on-1 Messaging

 1-on-1 messaging requires two users.
-JIVER identifies each user by User ID.
+Inteage identifies each user by User ID.
 The sample project provides a feature for 1-on-1 messaging where a user can invite another user by obtaining ***User ID*** in the open chat channel.

 ## Start Messaging